daios-ai/msg/docs/manual/docs/learn/index.md

 println(sayHello())
 ```
-*Unlike* other programming languages, a comment is an annotation which is attached to the value that follows it.
+*Unlike* other programming languages, a `#` line is an annotation which attaches descriptive text to the value that follows it.
 It serves as a hint for both for programmers and for the LLM.

-In this case, it is attached to the result of evaluating the next line
+In this case, it is attached to the value produced by evaluating the next expression
 ``` hl_lines="2"
 # Say hello in a funny way!
 let sayHello = oracle() -> Str